Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 ---

-**Probem 2**: if a deck of poker cards is thoroughly shuffled, what is the probability that the four aces are found in a row?
+**Problem 2**: if a deck of poker cards is thoroughly shuffled, what is the probability that the four aces are found in a row?

 Ans: $\Omega$={a deck of poker cards is thoroughly shuffled}, $A$={the four aces are found in a row}.